Mann-Conomy/job-scheduler/.github/ISSUE_TEMPLATE/feature_request.md

 ## Example Usage

-If applicable, provide an example of how the new feature or improvement would be configured in the Currency or Calculator class.
+If applicable, provide an example of how the new feature or improvement would be configured in the JobScheduler class.

 ```js
 export default class JobScheduler extends EventEmitter {